Languages of Pakistan: Writing systems

 The Urdu alphabet is a right-to-left alphabet.
 It is a modification of the Persian alphabet, which is itself a derivative of the Arabic alphabet.
 With 38 letters, the Urdu alphabet is typically written in the calligraphic Nasta'liq script.

 Sindhi adopted a variant of the Persian alphabet as well, in the 19th century.
 The script is used in Pakistan today, albeit unlike most other native languages of Pakistan, the Naskh style is more common for Sindhi writing than the Nasta'liq style.
 It has a total of 52 letters, augmenting the Urdu with digraphs and eighteen new letters (ڄ ٺ ٽ ٿ ڀ ٻ ڙ ڍ ڊ ڏ ڌ ڇ ڃ ڦ ڻ ڱ ڳ ڪ) for sounds particular to Sindhi and other Indo-Aryan languages.
 Some letters that are distinguished in Arabic or Persian are homophones in Sindhi.

 Balochi and Pashto are written in Perso-Arabic script.

 The Shahmukhī script, a variant of the Urdu alphabet, is used to write the Punjabi language in Pakistan though it is not in common use these days.

 Usually, bare transliterations of Urdu into Roman letters, Roman Urdu, omit many phonemic elements that have no equivalent in English or other languages commonly written in the Latin script.
 The National Language Authority of Pakistan has developed a number of systems with specific notations to signify non-English sounds, but these can only be properly read by someone already familiar with Urdu.

 Maps

-This is a series of maps which shows the distribution of different languages in Pakistan as of the 2017 Pakistan Census.
+This is a series of maps which shows the distribution of different languages in Pakistan as of 2017 Pakistan Census and 2023 Pakistani Census.
 These all refer to the mother tongues of individuals only.